 Spirit Day is celebrated annually on the third Thursday of October, this year on October 20th.
 It draws attention to the bullying and harassment faced by the LGBT community.
 Millions of people confess their orientation, but many are still reluctant to declare their status publicly due to the fear of discrimination.

 In September 2010, Canadian Brittany McMillan saw the damaging impact of discrimination on the LGBT community.
 After seeing videos of teenage suicides caused by hooligans, she decided to share this information and find a way to support victims of bullying.
 Her hard work led to the first Spirit Day, which was then taken up by GLAAD (an American media monitoring NGO).
 Now millions of people take part in the holiday, including schools, sports teams, the media and various enterprises.

-- one in seven members of the LGBTQ community avoids seeking treatment for fear of discrimination;
+- One in seven members of the LGBTQ community avoids seeking treatment for fear of discrimination.

-- about 80% of LGBTQ people worldwide report social isolation;
+- About 80% of LGBTQ people worldwide report social isolation.

-How to celebrate
+How to take part

-When is Spirit Day celebrated in 2022?
+When is Spirit Day celebrated in 2023?

 Spirit Day is observed on the third Thursday of October each year.